CHILDREN’S CENTER AUCTION

 We believe family members are the most important people in a child’s life.
 We believe families are entitled to support in identifying their options and resources in accordance with their lifestyles and personal values.
 We believe that families, professional staff, and the community can work together to support children as they grow.

-What we have learned is that all children benefit from an inclusive experience because children learn best from other children.
-Children with special needs learn naturally and effectively from peers.
+We have learned that all children benefit from an inclusive experience because children learn best from other children.
+Children with special needs learn naturally and effectively from their peers.
 Children who are typically developing learn empathy and better communication skills when they are around children with different abilities.